 Millennials are characterized by being more volatile, they get bored faster.
 With your experience and previous successes and results you can show how involved you are in carrying out tasks and projects.

 Your home situation is probably stable.
 You have passed the ‘rush hour phase’, you probably do not have young children anymore, know yourself better and know what you want.

 Thanks to your experience gained in your field, you can make certain tasks easier for yourself.
 You are familiar with the material and are therefore much faster on the road and therefore: productive.

-Where many millennials are labelled as job hoppers, you have shown that you are loyal.
-You do not change jobs whenever there are issues, but try to make the best of every situation, both from your job and from the organisation you work for.
+Where many millennials are labeled as job hoppers, you have shown that you are loyal.
+You do not change jobs whenever there are issues, but try to make the best of every situation, both from your job and from the organization you work for.